Skip to Main Content

 Regions Bank has served Mississippi for generations, and the Bank of Ideas Challenge is yet another extension of the bank’s work with college and universities across the state.

 Regions has a clear vision for serving the next generation of customers.
-John Jordan, head of retail at Regions Bank
+John Jordan, head of Retail at Regions Bank

 Teams from both schools each took on one of four challenges that would help create the future of banking.
 Two finalist teams from each school came together on neutral ground in Tupelo, Mississippi, to pitch their solutions to real-world banking challenges.
 From reimagining the branch experience to helping young adults reach their financial goals, students presented bold ideas for shaping what’s next in financial services.

-“Regions has a clear vision for serving the next generation of customers,” said John Jordan, head of retail at Regions Bank.
+“Regions has a clear vision for serving the next generation of customers,” said John Jordan, head of Retail at Regions Bank.
 “It’s so important we hear directly from that generation.
 That’s why we were so impressed by these students.”

 Judges included Regions leaders Ashley McLellan, Tupelo market executive, and Justin Casano, Starkville market executive, who evaluated each team’s creativity, feasibility and customer impact.